-The first sites to reprocess food grade HDPE opened in 2008 and during 2009, plastic milk bottles with up to 10% recycled material were available on the shelves.
-The dairy industry has committed to increasing the levels of recycled HDPE in milk bottles up to 30% by 2015.
-This has been laid out in a document called the 'Dairy Roadmap'
+The first sites to reprocess food grade HDPE opened in 2008 and during 2009 plastic milk bottles with up to 10% recycled material were made available on the shelves.
+The dairy industry has committed to increasing the levels of recycled HDPE in milk bottles of up to 30% by 2015.
+Read all about their plans in the 'Dairy Roadmap

 .
 Packaging weight

-Nampak is committed to reacting to the emphasis on packaging weight and currently produces the lightest weight HDPE milk bottles in the UK market.
-The company will continue to work to further reduce packaging weight without compromising the durability of the current bottle, which has enabled the delivery chain to avoid the secondary packaging required for a less sturdy container.
+Nampak will continue to work to further reduce the weight of packaging without compromising the durability of the current bottle, which enabled the delivery chain to avoid the secondary packaging required for a less sturdy container.
+Packaging in Perspective

 The Industry Council for Packaging & the Environment (Incpen) has published a Packaging in Perspective

-document which provides the facts about the much discussed subject of packaging recovery and recycling.
-It aims to provide the public and others with an outline of what the UK has achieved and what is being done.
+document which discusses facts relating to packaging recovery and recycling.
+It aims to provide the public and others with an outline of what the UK has already achieved and what further improvements are taking place.